 The Apple ecosystem

-Some of the apps required to access core Google services aren’t pre-installed, forcing users to go hunting for them in the Google Play Store.
-This may not seem like a huge deal to most of us tech-savvy users, but it can be a daunting task to some, or at the very least an annoyance.
-It may be a walled garden, but it’s a safe, familiar, and easy-to-navigate garden all the same.
+Some apps required to access core Google services aren’t pre-installed, forcing users to hunt for them in the Google Play Store.
+This may not seem like a huge deal to most tech-savvy users, but it can be a daunting task to some, or at the very least, an annoyance.

 Speaking of app stores, the Apple App Store is significantly better curated and better policed than the Google Play Store.
-Developers looking to get their apps on the App Store have to go through a long and expensive list of checks and procedures, but the end result is a net increase in the overall quality of iOS apps.
-The Apple App Store is also generally cleaner, has less ads, and offers cool extra features like interviews, guides, better app lists, and more.
+Developers looking to get their apps on the App Store have to go through a long and expensive list of checks and procedures, but the result is a net increase in the overall quality of iOS apps.
+The Apple App Store is generally cleaner, has fewer ads, and offers cool extra features like interviews, guides, better app lists, etc. It may be a walled garden, but it’s a safe, familiar, and easy-to-navigate garden all the same.